volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 ## `Omit<Type, Keys>`

-Omit creates a new type by picking all properties from Type and then removing Keys:
+Omit creates a new type by selecting all properties of Type and then removing Keys:

 ```typescript
 type LongType = {